-NO, IT IS NOT.
+NO.

 Linguistics is the scientific study of languages.
 It explores the nature of language by analyzing its inner workings and by studying how we use it in our everyday lives.
-Not all linguists are polyglots, but by learning skills and knowledge in linguistic analysis, you will be able to develop tools that might help you to become one.
+Not all linguists are polyglots, but by learning skills and knowledge in linguistic analysis, you will be able to develop tools that might help you become one.